 If you were to believe everything that you read, you could be forgiven for thinking that the UK is in the midst of a significant economic recovery.
-While Britain may well be benefitting from improving business sentiment, rising consumer confidence and a diminishing rate of unemployment.
+While Britain may well be benefitting from improving business sentiment and job market, rising consumer confidence and a diminishing rate of unemployment.

 However, there are negative undertones that continue to restrict the potential for long-term growth.
 So even as international trade and foreign exchange activity continues to boom, not everything is rosy in the British economic garden.